mbkers/ship-trajectory-prediction/README.md

 The decoder passes the input data concatenated with the input context through an LSTM layer, and takes the updated hidden state and the encoder output and passes it through an attention mechanism to determine the context vector.

-The LSTM output follows a dropout layer before being concatenated with the context vector and passed through a fully connected layer for regression or prediction.
+The LSTM output follows a dropout layer before being concatenated with the context vector and passed through a fully connected layer for regression.

 <!-- The network architecture is similar to the one presented in Capobianco et al., [2021](https://doi.org/10.1109/TAES.2021.3096873). -->